 Like manufacturing, the ISM non-manufacturing index stands firmly in expansionary territory.

-The largest part of the US economy cooled in March, according to surveys conducted by
+largest part of the US economy cooled in March, according to surveys

 the Institute of Supply Management and Markit Economics.